-The 2 step b latte study evaluated Cabotegravir more rilpivirine as a simple processing scheme, a two drug regimen for individuals who had achieved an undetectable viral load using the standard treatment uses a combination of at least three drugs on ART, proof, above all, that the two drugs are effective when taken as pills daily giving the necessary basis to test their time at work injectable formulations.
+The 2 b phase of the LATTE study evaluated Cabotegravir plus rilpivirine as a simple treatment regimen, a two-drug regimen for people who had already achieved undetectable viral load using the standard treatment that uses a combination of at least three drugs in ART, above all, that the two drugs are effective when taken as daily tablets giving the necessary foundations to test their time in action injectable formulations.

-David Margolis of ViiV / GlaxoSmithKline: Presenting the findings of 48ª week.
+David Margolis of ViiV / GlaxoSmithKline: Presenting the findings of the 48 week.

-The assessment of oral maintenance therapy at the Conference on Retroviruses and Opportunistic infections 2014 (CROI) and96ª of the week results this year (link opens in another tab, another site, in English); These results were recently published in the edition ofOctober 2015 theLancet on infectious diseases. (link opens in another tab, another site, in English)
+The assessment of oral maintenance therapy at the 2014 Conference on Retroviruses and Opportunistic Infections (CROI) and the results of 96th week this year (link opens in another tab, another site, in English); these results were recently published in the October of 2015 Lancet on infectious diseases. (link opens in another tab, another site, in English)

 Injected with long-term action

-This analysis included 309 participants who were not previously treated, starting with the first treatment of the oral presentation with a drug regimen consisting of three drugs 30 mg once daily cabotegravir plus two NRTIs.
-After reaching viral suppression, they were randomly assigned to stay in the regime orally or receiving injections of more cabotegravir rilpivirine each 4 weeks (Q4W) or 8 weeks (Q8W).
-Previous research has shown that injectable cabotegravirRemains at therapeutic levels (link opens in another tab, another site, in English) with monthly or quarterly doses.
+This analysis included 309 participants who were not previously treated starting treatment for the first time of oral presentation of a three-drug regimen consisting of 30 once-daily cabotegravir plus two NRTIs.
+After reaching viral suppression, they were randomly assigned to remain on the oral regimen or to receive injections of rilpivirine plus cabotegravir every 4 weeks (Q4W) or 8 weeks (Q8W).
+Previous research has shown that cabotegravir injectable Remains at therapeutic levels (link opens in another tab, another site, in English) with monthly or quarterly dosages.

-Translated by Claudio Souza Original inLong-acting Injectable Cabotegravir + rilpivirine Maintains HIV Suppression is 32 Weeks
+Translated by Claudio Souza Original in Long-acting Injectable Cabotegravir + rilpivirine Maintains HIV Suppression is 32 Weeks

 Reviewed by Mara Macedo in 18 2015 November

-THE Margolis, DC Brinson, GHR Smith, WR Spreen, et al. Cabotegravir plus rilpivirine, once a day, after induction with nucleoside reverse transcriptase cabotegravir plus inhibitors in antiretroviral-naive adults with HIV-infection 1 (LATTE): a randomized, phase 2b, dose-ranging trial.
+DA Margolis, CC Brinson, GHR Smith, WR Spreen, et al. Cabotegravir plus rilpivirine, once a day, after induction with cabotegravir plus nucleoside reverse transcriptase inhibitors in antiretroviral-naive adults with HIV-1 infection (LATTE): a randomized, phase 2b, dose-ranging trial.
 Lancet Infectious Diseases15 (10): 1145-1155.
 October 2015.

 MA Boyd and DA Cooper.
 The LATTE study: the provocative brew (Commentary).Lancet Infectious Diseases 15 (10): 1116-1117.
 October 2015.

 ViiV Healthcare.
-ViiV Healthcare Announces positive headline results from the study of two injectable drug regimen for HIV maintenance therapy.
+ViiV Healthcare announces positive headline results from a study of two drug injectable regimen for HIV maintenance therapy.
 Press release.
 November 3, 2015.